DBC-Lab/Brain_MRI_Enhancement/README.md

 !!!
 We have included the Caffe framework in a Docker image.

-For Docker and Nvidia-docker installtion, please refer to https://github.com/iBEAT-V2/iBEAT-V2.0-Docker#run-the-pipeline.
+For Docker and Nvidia-docker installation, please refer to https://github.com/iBEAT-V2/iBEAT-V2.0-Docker#run-the-pipeline.

 #### a.
 Download an image.